qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

 .. _qgis_import_into_spatialite:

-Import into Spatialite
+Import into SpatiaLite
 ----------------------

-Imports a vector layer currently loaded in QGIS into a Spatialite database.
+Imports a vector layer currently loaded in QGIS into a SpatiaLite database.
-Prior to this a connection between QGIS and the Spatialite database has to be created (for example with the DB Manager).
+Prior to this a connection between QGIS and the SpatiaLite database has to be created (for example with the DB Manager).